 Are you a peanut butter lover and also thinking about going gluten-free?
 Find out in this post is peanut butter is safe to enjoy if you follow a gluten-free diet.

 Peanut butter is a favorite ingredient among kids and adults alike.
-It’s a mainstay in sandwiches, cookies, peanut sauces, ice cream, and even soup.
+It’s a mainstay in sandwiches, cookies (like my gluten-free peanut butter cookies), peanut sauces, ice cream, and even soup.

 It’s full of protein, fat, and will keep you full for a long time after eating it.
 It’s even great for storing up for emergencies because many brands can be shelf stable for up to two years.